Syndica/sig/src/gossip/readme.md

 To store this data, we use an indexable-HashMap in a struct called the `GossipTable` located in `table.zig`.

-For each `CrdsDataWithSignature` type we store, there is a corresponding `GossipKey` which is used as the key for the hashmap and a `GossipVersionedData` structure for the value for the hashmap.
+For each `GossipDataWithSignature` type we store, there is a corresponding `GossipKey` which is used as the key for the hashmap and a `GossipVersionedData` structure for the value for the hashmap.

 #### GossipTable Keys: `GossipKey`